uvaai/pdp/python/en/installing/computer/index.md

 ### Install `checkpy`

-To help you verify whether a program functions in compliance wit the specifications of an assignment, we have written a program of our own called **checkpy**.
+To help you verify whether a program functions in compliance with the specifications of an assignment, we have written a program of our own called **checkpy**.
 This program can be installed from the terminal using the following command (make sure to have Python and PiP installed):

 	pip install checkpy